 So let’s start with the nightstand.
 What do you need on a nightstand?
 Nothing right?
 Okay maybe a few things, but JUST a few things.

-Mine has a lamp (necessity), a fan (personal must-have), Kleenex (especially when I’m sick), and my phone (only at night while it charges).
+Mine has a lamp (necessity), a fan (personal must-have), tissues, and my phone (only at night while it charges).
 I do, however, have two drawers in my nightstand, and while I don’t let them get overcrowded, that is my place to put things that don’t really have a place of their own, such as cords and some notebooks.